 - Taking breaks every 20–60 minutes

-Two hours should be the maximum for any single session, provided you can afford the spend.
+Two hours should be the maximum for any single session, provided you can afford to cover that amount of playing time.

 Track Your Gambling Activity